McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableLanguageSwitchingButton = false
   # Hide breadcrumbs in the header and only show the current page title
   disableBreadcrumb = true
+  # Hide breadcrumbs in the term pages and only show the current page title
+  disableTermBreadcrumbs = true
   # Hide the root (first) breadcrumb in the header
   disableRootBreadcrumb = true
   # If set to true, hide table of contents menu in the header of all pages